Want the Open Secret for Successful Supply Chain Management?

 Integration platform as a service (iPaaS) is defined as a cloud-based software that can assimilate data from different sources onto a single platform.

-In other words, iPaaS is the key to successfully managing your supply chain (and its baggage!).
+In other words, iPaaS is the key to successfully managing your supply chain (as well as its baggage!).

 iPaaS and advancing technology in your supply chain

 Because iPaaS can streamline the integration of different systems, applications, and data sources, you’re ensured the latest technology and data are available to the supply chain. iPaaS helps to automate the process of integrating different systems (which also reduces manual effort and the overall cost of managing your supply chain).
-Many platforms are also able to provide analytics and reports, which helps you make better decisions in the evolving market.
+Additionally, many platforms are also able to provide analytics and reports, which help you make better decisions in the evolving market.

 iPaaS and visibility in your supply chain